Indiana Landmarks

 Indiana Landmarks employs staff at its state headquarters in Indianapolis and in regional offices throughout the state of Indiana.
-Regional offices are located in South Bend, Gary, New Albany, Aurora, Evansville, Cambridge City, Wabash, and Terre Haute.
+Regional offices are located in South Bend, Gary, New Albany, Aurora, Evansville, Richmond, Wabash, and Terre Haute.
 The organization's state headquarters are located at the former Central Avenue United Methodist Church in Indianapolis, now known as Indiana Landmarks Center.
 In addition to Indiana Landmarks Center, Indiana Landmarks owns and operates two historic properties as event and rental venues: the Morris-Butler House in Indianapolis and Veraestau historic site in Aurora, Indiana.
 Landmarks' honorary board chair is Indiana's former Chief Justice Randall T. Shepard.
 The organization's first project was restoration of the 1865 Morris-Butler House in Indianapolis.
 Eli Lilly personally underwrote the acquisition and restoration of the house as a museum of Victorian decorative arts.
 Though the Morris-Butler House no longer operates as a museum, it is part of the Indiana Landmarks Center campus and functions as an event and rental facility.

 One of Indiana Landmarks' largest projects was the $30 million+ restoration of the West Baden Springs Hotel's exterior and public spaces.
 Indiana Landmarks helped lead the effort to bring riverboat gaming to Orange County, Indiana, as a way to revitalize the French Lick Resort Casino and the West Baden Springs Hotel.